Mzyzy4444/FoodDiaryApp/README.md

 ## Diet Tracker Application

 - This program is like a **food ledger**.
 It provides a platform for users to **record their everyday eating habits**, and they can use the built-in options to record the food they eat every day and its calories.
   This application **evaluates the user's nutritional intake for the day** based on the food intake entered by the user as well as the height and weight entered by the user.
-If the intake is too low and too high, the user will be reminded to replenish the intake or control it.